KubriakZahoor107/Art-Culture-Standalone/README.md

 URL.
 Requests without a locale prefix are redirected to `/uk` by default and an `X-Art-Culture` header is added to all responses.

-A demo SSR page is available at [`src/pages/ssr.js`](src/pages/ssr.js) which uses `getServerSideProps` to select a random news item on each request.
+A demo SSR page is available at [`src/app/ssr/page.tsx`](src/app/ssr/page.tsx) which renders on every request using the App Router.

 ## Static Regeneration